Article initially published on 10 January 2024. Updated on 19 January 2026.

-Martin Ince, the Chair of the Judging Panel for ABSW Awards 2024, shared some tips and insights useful for people who wish to apply for the awards.
-Ince, a freelance science & education writer, media adviser & media trainer, commented on last year’s awards: “The hundreds of high-quality entries we received for these awards prove that the UK and Irish science writers are an energetic, innovative, and talented community.
-Many of the categories had several entries which would have been deserving winners.”
+Martin Ince, Chair of the Judging Panel for this year’s ABSW Awards, shared some tips and insights which we hope people who wish to enter will find useful.
+Ince, a freelance science and education writer, media adviser and media trainer, commented on past awards: “The hundreds of high-quality entries we received for these awards prove that the UK and Irish science writers are an energetic, innovative, and talented community.
+Many of the categories had more than one entry, which would have been a deserving winner.”
 Now it is your turn to try.

 1. Who can submit their work?